 In 2006, our church decided to leave the UCC and seek a new affiliation.
 Our search led us to the Evangelical Covenant Church: in February 2007 our congregation voted to seek to affiliate with the ECC, and we were welcomed into full membership in the Covenant in June 2007.

-We look forward to our common ministry together with the Evangelical Covenant Church!
-From the beginning, the members of Christ Covenant Church have been called to be God's witness in this community, and our calling has not changed.
-Our mission remains the same: "to help all men and women love and serve Jesus Christ."
+Today we move forward in our common ministry together with the Evangelical Covenant Church!
+From the beginning, the members of Christ Covenant Church have been called to be God’s witness in this community, and our calling has not changed.
+Our mission remains the same: “to help all men and women love and serve Jesus Christ!”